henningte/hklmirs/README.md

         Computes supplementary analyses and figures for the first manuscript.
       - [001-reply-main.Rmd](analysis/paper/001-reply-main.Rmd): This is
         the main script for manuscript 2.
-It is run from within `001-paper-main.Rmd` and produces the supplementary information
+It is compiled from within `001-paper-main.Rmd` and produces the supplementary information
         for manuscript 2.
       - [002-reply-main.Rmd](analysis/paper/002-reply-main.Rmd): This
         script produces the document for manuscript 2.
-It is run from within `001-reply-main.Rmd`.
+It is compiled from within `001-reply-main.Rmd`.

   - [:file\_folder: data](/analysis/data): Data used in the analysis.
     Note that raw data is not stored in [:file\_folder: